connzhang/ds_hw2_cz2540/ds_hw2_cz2540.md

     ## 10  2017 October    0
     ## # … with 14 more rows

+**Description of data:**

-  - **Description of data:** The Mr. Trash Wheel dataset contains information on dumpster number, date of trash collection, amount of total litter collected and the type of litter collected.
-The combined precipitation dataset contains information on total precipitation in inches for each month of 2017 and 2018 periods.
-The number of observations in both resulting datasets are 344 and 24 respectively.
-The total amount of precipitation in 2018 was 103.26.
+  - The Mr. Trash Wheel dataset contains information on dumpster number, date of trash collection, amount of total litter collected and the type of litter collected.The combined precipitation dataset contains information on total precipitation in inches for each month of 2017 and 2018 periods.
+The number of observations in both resulting datasets are 344 and 24 respectively.The total amount of precipitation in 2018 was 70.33.
 The median number of sports balls in a dumpster in 2017 is 8.

-## Problem 2